nonoesp/DynamoExtensions_Recharge2017/Docs/ViewExtensionNotes.md

 This first example walks through each step required to create a viewExtenion similar to the one in DynamoSamples just to get more familiar with the various requirements.
 The end goal is to have a simple pop-up window activated from the Dynamo menu toolbar that displays some information about the active graph.

-1) Create a new Visual Studio Class Library project
+1) Create a new Visual Studio Class Library project </br>

-    - This project will be called RechargeViewExtension
+    This project will be called `RechargeViewExtension`

 2) Include the following assemblies
     - `System`